-Temporary Outdoor Stage located on southern end of quidditch field or orchard area.
+Temporary Outdoor Stage This is an area located near the beginning of the trail in front of the water tower and slightly further down the trail on the inside of the walking trail along the Southern property line.
 It consists of an (approx.) 6x9 platform and four benches seating a total of 50 people.